 Injured patients usually file lawsuits for several reasons.
 Sometimes they just want to know how and why the injury happened.
 They may also wish to prevent a similar error from happening again.
-However, most people need financial compensation to make up for their economic losses, pain, and suffering, and to provide financial support for an uncertain future.
+However, most people need financial compensation to make up for their economic losses, pain, and suffering and provide financial support for an uncertain future.

-In Florida, there are caps placed on non-economic damages.
+In Florida, there are caps placed on non-economic damages (Florida Statutes § 766.118).
 Non-economic damages are those that compensate an injured patient for pain and suffering.
 The cap on total non-economic damages in Florida is $1 million.

 Medical malpractice can potentially leave you with a lifetime of pain, disability, and medical bills.
-If a New Port Richey doctor, nurse, medical technician, pharmacist, hospital administrator, or other healthcare professional has committed negligence, and you have been harmed, you need to consult a lawyer as soon as possible.
-Our compassionate, experienced New Port Richey medical malpractice lawyers work zealously to protect our clients’ rights and obtain the best possible outcome.
+If a New Port Richey doctor, nurse, medical technician, pharmacist, hospital administrator, or other healthcare professional has committed negligence, and you have been harmed as a result, you may want to hire a lawyer as soon as possible.

-Dolman Law Group Accident Injury Lawyers, PA – New Port Richey Office
+New Port Richey Office

-New Port Richey, FL
+New Port Richey, FL 34652